 Giving advice and taking advice are two different things, but both equally important in life.
+While websites, like AbundanceAdvice, are a great place to find more advice, sometimes the best advice is passed down from the older generation.
 When you learn something from experience, you need to share your wisdom with those younger than you.
 I am doing that–giving advice and sharing what I know.
 Sharing nine things I wish I had known when I was in my twenties.

 I wish I had followed advice when I was younger.
 I wish I had known these nine things when I was in my twenties.
 Living life, and making mistakes are part of the process.
 This is where you learn.